spenhappenin/vandelay/README.md

 ***  How To Run  ***
   This app is built with a Ruby/Rails backend and a React frontend.
-It may be a bit overkill but it was I know to work with.
+It may be a bit overkill but its what I know and have to work with.
 That being said you will need to run both the Rails and React servers.

   Rails Setup
   • In the root of the application you will need to: